-In this course, we do not have the time (nor, probably, the inclination) to go through the mathematics of just how this is done.
+In this course, we do not have the time to go through the mathematics of just how this is done.
 There are many, many computer packages that will run a regression for you, including Excel.
-The output you see in the Appendix to this chapter is from a program called Stata.
-The regression line is shown in Figure 6.1 along with the scatter plot.
+The output you see in the